-Cigarette smoking has multiple deleterious effects in people with established asthma, in addition to its other well-known effects such as increased risk of lung cancer, chronic obstructive pulmonary disease (COPD) and cardiovascular disease; and, with exposure in pregnancy, increased risk of asthma and lower respiratory infections in children.
+Cigarette smoking has multiple deleterious effects in people with established asthma, in addition to its other wellknown effects such as increased risk of lung cancer, chronic obstructive pulmonary disease (COPD) and cardiovascular disease; and, with exposure in pregnancy, increased risk of asthma and lower respiratory infections in children.

 In people with asthma (children and adults), exposure to environmental tobacco smoke increases the risk of hospitalization and poor asthma control.
-Active smoking is associated with increased risk of poor asthma control, hospital admissions and, in some studies, death from asthma; increased rate of decline of lung function and may lead to COPD; and reduced the effectiveness of inhaled and oral corticosteroids.
-After smoking cessation, lung function improves and airway inflammation decreases.
-Reduction of environmental tobacco smoke exposure improves asthma control and reduces hospital admissions in adults and children.
-Use of e-cigarettes (vaping) is associated with an increased risk of asthma symptoms or diagnosis and with an increased risk of asthma exacerbations.
+Active smoking is associated with increased risk of poor asthma control, hospital admissions and, in some studies, death from asthma; increased rate of decline of lung function and may lead to COPD; and reduced the effectiveness of inhaled and oral corticosteroids.227 After smoking cessation, lung function improves and airway inflammation decreases.228 Reduction of environmental tobacco smoke exposure improves asthma control and reduces hospital admissions in adults and children.229 Use of e-cigarettes (vaping) is associated with an increased risk of asthma exacerbations.^{97,230}

 - At every visit, strongly encourage people with asthma who smoke to quit.
-They should be provided with access to counseling and, if available, to smoking cessation programs (Evidence A). - Strongly encourage people with asthma who vape to guit. - Strongly encourage people with asthma to avoid environmental smoke exposure (Evidence B). - Advise parents/caregivers of children with asthma not to smoke or vape and not to allow smoking or vaping in rooms or cars that their children use (Evidence A). - Assess patients with a >10 pack-year smoking history for COPD or for asthma+COPD, as additional treatment strategies may be required (see Section 7, p.131).
+They should be provided with access to counseling and, if available, to smoking cessation programs (Evidence A). - Strongly encourage people with asthma who vape to quit. - Strongly encourage people with asthma to avoid environmental smoke exposure (Evidence B). - Advise parents/caregivers of children with asthma not to smoke or vape and not to allow smoking or vaping in rooms or cars that their children use (Evidence A). - Assess patients with a >10 pack-year smoking history for COPD or for asthma+COPD, as additional treatment strategies may be required (see Section 7, p.131).